indimail/indimail-virtualdomains/.github/README-indimail.md

 $ sudo chown indimail:indimail /etc/indimail/wordlist.db
 ```

 The above steps will download the spamasassin corpus in the directory /home/manny/bogofilter/training and also create a bogofilter spam database wordlist.db trained from spamassasin corpus at http://spamassassin.apache.org/old/publiccorpus.
-The `vcfilter` command above creates a rule to automatically move emails marked as spam to Spam subfolder in your Maildir.

 You can keep on updating the subfolders easy\_ham\_2 and spam\_2 subfolders in /home/manny/bogofilter/training directory and run the training.sh script.
 One possible method could be to have a script that uses the find command to copy ham emails from your Maildir subfolders, that you know for sure have non-spam emails, to the easy\_ham\_2 subfolder in the training directory.
 You can have folder named `Spam` in your Maildir where you move spam emails using your mail client.
 This will be spam emails not caught by bogofilter.
 You can have the same script copy spam mails from `Spam` folder to spam\_2 subfolder in the training directory.